-ESO commits to sharing, where it is appropriate and possible to do so, when and where there is a requirement, and sufficient information about that requirement to enable potential providers to assess whether they could contribute.
+ESO commits to sharing, where it is appropriate and possible to do so, when and where there is a requirement, and sufficient information about that requirement to enable potential providers to assess whether they could contribute as outlined in the table in the Long-Term Strategy including opportunities to align services from Distributed Re-Start.
 This may not be possible for all requirements, but as and when it is in the interests of the end consumer, this is the approach ESO will aim to use.

-Principle 2 - competition
+Principle 2 - Competition